 Marriott’s Autograph Collection properties are a favorite among business travelers, and Boston’s new The Row Hotel at Assembly Row is no exception.
 Located in what was originally a Ford Motor Assembly Plant, the hotel has a vintage pink Edsel Ranger out front to pay homage.
 During its first year in business, The Row Hotel at Assembly Row was recognized as one of the World’s Best Hotels in 2019 by Travel + Leisure.

 The city is chock full of museums, attractions, and other things to do.
 If you have some spare time, check out the Freedom Trail.
 Follow a self-guided brick pathway which gives visitors an in-depth overview of the significant history of Boston, providing informative insight into the city it has grown into today.

 BEST TIME OF YEAR TO VISIT Boston

-Boston is a year-round city, but the winters indeed can be snowy and cold.
-However, all four seasons of Boston offer a desirable experience, so no matter what time of year you’re visiting, there’s something fun you can add to your itinerary.
+Boston is a year-round city, even if winters can be snowy and cold.
+However, all four seasons of Boston offer a desirable experience.
+So, no matter what time of year you’re visiting, there’s something fun you can add to your itinerary.

-In the spring, enjoy the flowers blooming into color around the city; and, of course, nothing beats a New England summer.
-The fall leaves erupt in glorious color, blanketing the city in reds and oranges, but Boston emerges as a winter wonderland once the holidays roll around.
+In the spring, enjoy the flowers blooming into color around the city.
+Of course, nothing beats a New England summer.
+The fall leaves erupt in glorious color, blanketing the city in reds and oranges.
+Boston also emerges as a winter wonderland once the holidays roll around.
 At any time of year, Boston offers the best of a true seasonal experience.